cmacmackin/markdown-include/README.md

 The syntax for use within your Markdown files is ``{!filename!}``.
 This statement will be replaced by the contents of ``filename``.
-Markdown-Include will work recursively, so any included files within ``filename`` wil also be included.
+Markdown-Include will work recursively, so any included files within ``filename`` will also be included.
 This replacement is done prior to any other Markdown processing, so any Markdown syntax that you want can be used within your included files.
 Note that this is a change from the previous version.